Software Ideas Modeler is a UML tool that supports the UML 2.5 standard.

 Performed actions can be undone and redone.

-If you prefer keyboard instead of mouse, you will like smart keys.
+If you prefer the keyboard instead of the mouse, you will like smart keys.
 It allows you to draw diagrams only using keys.

-Element browser offers a overview of all elements in a project.
+The Element Browser offers an overview of all elements in a project.

 - Stereotypes grid